billy-paul1234/RouterRD/README.md

 ## ABOUT TOOL :

-RouterRD command is used to detect the two router state which uses HSRP(Hot Standby Routing Protocol) and send Email if any router is down.
+RouterRD tool is used to detect the two router state which uses HSRP(Hot Standby Routing Protocol) and send Email if any router is down.

 ## AVAILABLE ON :